meilisearch/meilisearch/README.md

 ```

 Now that the server knows about our brand new index, we can send it data.
-We provided you a little dataset, it is available in the `datasets/` directory.
+We provided you a small dataset that is available in the `datasets/` directory.

 ```bash
 curl -i -X POST 'http://127.0.0.1:8080/indexes/movies/documents' \